DKW2/CS174A-Public/hw2/writeup.md

 If we release major changes to the homework, we will announce it on Piazza.
 Then you will need to re-pull from CMPSC174A repository.

 ## Submission Instructions
-To join CMPSC 174A GradeScope, make sure to use the Course Entry Code: **V8BNGJ**.
+A GradeScope invitation has been sent to your Umail address.
+If not, you can join the CMPSC 174A GradeScope manually by using the Course Entry Code: **V8BNGJ** (Please ONLY use your umail address).
 GradeScope should ask you for the Course Entry Code when you sign up.
-If you already have GradeScope account, you can click on `Enroll In Course` (bottom right) on your GradeScope Dashboard page.
+If you already have a GradeScope account, you can click on `Enroll In Course` (bottom right) on your GradeScope Dashboard page.

 Answer each of the queries above and put your SQL query in a separate file.
 Call them `create-tables.sql`, `q1.sql`, `q2.sql`, etc. Make sure you name the files exactly as is.
 Then you can upload your files to GradeScope CMPSC174A - HW2.